Hi |

 Nap - Surface or pile of a rug.

-Natural Rug - Rugs made of natural fibers that are usually ivory or neutral colored.
+Natural Rug - Rugs made of natural fibres that are usually ivory or neutral coloured.
 Texture is the main feature of these rugs.

-Natural Dyes - Dyes used for coloring weaving yarns that can be either plant dyes, animal dyes, or mineral dyes.
+Natural Dyes - Dyes used for colouring weaving yarns that can be either plant dyes, animal dyes, or mineral dyes.

 Navajo Rugs - Flat weave rugs in geometric patterns woven by Navajo Indians in the American Southwest.